knowrob/knowrob/knowrob_memory/README.md

 Such knowledge is generally acquired by the *monitored* execution of some plan.
-This package provides predicates that create descriptions of the plan execution, and to load previous experiences into the knowledge base.
+This package provides predicates that create descriptions of the plan execution, and that are used to load previous experiences into the knowledge base.

 The main usecase is to create a library of episodic memories